-Having established that the Hippocratic ethic is not safe in a state controlled health system, one has yet to demonstrate whether its survival in an underground market is possible.
+Having established that the Hippocratic ethic is not safe in a state controlled health system; one has yet to demonstrate whether its survival in an underground market is possible.
 Let us examine in turn different forms taken by black market medicine and try to establish if they meet the ethical criteria defined at the outset, namely: is the "self ownership" axiom respected, is the primum nihil nocere principle safe and can the confidentiality of the medical contract be safeguarded?
 The last point is the easiest to demonstrate.
-Insofar as black market medicine is by definition an illegal activity, confidentiality is an essential condition of its existence.
+Insofar as black market medicine is by definition an unlawful activity, secrecy is an essential condition of its existence.
 There is little room for third parties.
 It is therefore obvious that the confidentiality of the medical contract is safer in the black market than it would be even in an open market free from state intrusion.

 Let us now look at the underground fate of the primum nihil nocere precept.
 The patient who resorts to underground medical services has in fact made a voluntary choice.
 After assessing the quality of treatment he would be getting at low cost in the public sector and that which he expects to receive in the black market at a cost, he has opted for the latter.
 His freedom of choice does not stop there: in an underground system he is free to choose his doctor.
 Practitioners competing for black market patients have a potent incentive to deliver the best possible treatment.
 A dissatisfied customer can land his doctor in jail!
-Doctors in the state monopoly cannot quite match that which builds up in an underground situation.
 The accountability of the physician is greater in the black market: he cannot dilute his personal responsibility when things go wrong or hide behind the heavily protected legal environment of state medicine.
-It is easier for a doctor to treat his patient "to the best of his ability and judgement" in the black market than in a state controlled system which constantly pressures him to ration his time and care.
+It is easier for a doctor to treat his patient "to the best of his ability and judgment" in the black market than in a state controlled system that constantly pressures him to ration his time and care.

-How does the self ownership axiom fare in the black market?
+How does the self-ownership axiom fare in the black market?
 Publicly financed medical care fosters a peculiar relationship between patients and political health planners.
 Sooner or later, the latter tend to act as the owners of the former.
 Patients loose their freedom of choice whilst doctors forfeit their professional independence.
 In the black market, the patient pays directly for his medical care.
-His contract with the physician subordinates him to no-one.
+His contract with the physician subordinates him to no one.
 He is and remains the owner of himself.